-Fire Marshal duties are one of the most important contributions to fire safety in your business.
+Fire Marshal responsibilities are one of the most important contributions to fire safety in your business.

 Sure, they have an important role to play in evacuating the building and containing and tackling small blazes in the unhappy event that a fire occurs, but it’s the day-to-day duties that can bring the most benefit.

-Fire Marshal duties #1: checking your EMERGENCY EXITS.
+1: Checking your EMERGENCY EXITS.
 They should be free from obstruction at all times, inside and out, and able to be opened.

 2: Checking your FIRE EXTINGUISHERS.
 Are they in the right position, have they been serviced, and are they indicated by signs?

-Fire Marshal duties #3: checking your FIRE DOORS weekly.
+3: Checking your FIRE DOORS weekly.
 Are they in good working order and are they being kept closed?

-Fire Marshal duties #4: checking your ‘BREAK GLASS CALL POINTS‘.
+4: Checking your ‘BREAK GLASS CALL POINTS‘.
 These are the devices fixed to the wall where you can manually sound the fire alarm by breaking the glass.
 They should always be visible and indicated by signs.

-Fire Marshal duties #6: testing your FIRE ALARM weekly.
+6: Testing your FIRE ALARM weekly.
 We’ve all experienced the weekly fire alarm test, what we might not have known is it’s often a fire marshal’s duty to carry it out.

 7: Checking your FIRE SAFETY SIGNS.
 Are the right signs in the right places and happily and securely stuck?

 8: Checking your GENERAL HOUSEKEEPING.
 Are combustible materials stored away from sources of heat?
 And are exit routes kept clear and free of clutter?

 9: Checking your SMOKING AREAS.
 Are they kept clean and ashtrays emptied regularly?

 10: Controlling your HAZARDOUS MATERIALS.
 Are flammable liquids and other dangerous substances kept correctly?

 11: Carrying out NEW STAFF SAFETY INDUCTIONS.
 Did you know that all new starters must have fire safety awareness training, and all staff should have an annual refresher?

 12: Making sure electrical devices are PAT TESTED.
 Faulty electrical devices are one of the most common causes of workplaces fires.

 13: Organising FIRE DRILLS at least annually.
 Your team should know how to exit the building in case of fire and the evacuation procedure should be assessed to make sure it works.

 14: Managing all PAPERWORK AND THE LOGBOOK.
 Legislation requires that all fire safety activities are accurately documented.

 15: Owning your FIRE RISK ASSESSMENT.
 Alongside your ‘Responsible Person’, your Fire Marshals can help deliver the recommendations in your Fire Risk Assessment.

 So far, so good.
 But what if, despite all your Fire Marshals’ best efforts, you’re unlucky enough to have a fire?
 Well, we’ve got a guide for that too.

 16: RAISING THE ALARM in case of fire.
 And contacting the fire brigade too, if you’re business isn’t automatically linked to the services.

 17: Closing DOORS AND FIRE DOORS to help prevent fire spreading.

 18: Pointing people towards the EMERGENCY EXITS.
 Does everyone know where to go and how to proceed?

 19: Assisting DISABLED OR PREGNANT team members.
 Fire Marshals should have a ‘buddy’ or ‘PEEP’ system (‘Personal Emergency Evacuation Plan’) in place for more vulnerable colleagues.

 20: Conducting a FLOOR SWEEP.
 Has everyone left the premises?
 The sweep should include toilets and walk-in storage areas.

-Fire Marshal duties #21: tackling small blazes with FIRE EXTINGUISHERS.
+21: Tackling small blazes with FIRE EXTINGUISHERS.
 Your Fire Marshals should know how to use an extinguisher and be confident using one to fight a small fire safely.

 22: Helping with the ROLL CALL at the assembly point.
 Has everyone exited safely and are absences accounted for?